LivaNova (NASDAQ:LIVN) Updates FY 2021 Earnings Guidance

 LivaNova (NASDAQ:LIVN) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $1.750-$2.050 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.770.
+The company provided EPS guidance of $1.750-$2.050 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.770.
 The company issued revenue guidance of -.

-LivaNova (NASDAQ:LIVN) last released its earnings results on Wednesday, July 28th.
-The company reported $0.52 earnings per share for the quarter, topping analysts’ consensus estimates of $0.33 by $0.19.
+LivaNova (NASDAQ:LIVN) last posted its quarterly earnings results on Wednesday, July 28th.
+The company reported $0.52 EPS for the quarter, beating the Zacks’ consensus estimate of $0.33 by $0.19.
 LivaNova had a positive return on equity of 8.44% and a negative net margin of 37.15%.
-The company had revenue of $264.50 million during the quarter, compared to the consensus estimate of $241.73 million.
-Equities research analysts predict that LivaNova will post 1.52 earnings per share for the current fiscal year.
+The business had revenue of $264.50 million for the quarter, compared to analysts’ expectations of $241.73 million.
+On average, sell-side analysts anticipate that LivaNova will post 1.52 earnings per share for the current fiscal year.

-In other news, Director Daniel Jeffrey Moore sold 1,000 shares of the firm’s stock in a transaction dated Monday, August 2nd.
-The stock was sold at an average price of $86.39, for a total transaction of $86,390.00.
-Following the sale, the director now owns 32,630 shares of the company’s stock, valued at $2,818,905.70.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-0.37% of the stock is owned by corporate insiders.
+In other LivaNova news, Director Daniel Jeffrey Moore sold 1,000 shares of the firm’s stock in a transaction that occurred on Monday, August 2nd.
+The shares were sold at an average price of $86.39, for a total transaction of $86,390.00.
+Following the completion of the transaction, the director now directly owns 32,630 shares of the company’s stock, valued at approximately $2,818,905.70.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Company insiders own 0.37% of the company’s stock.

-An institutional investor recently raised its position in LivaNova stock.
-Morgan Stanley increased its stake in shares of LivaNova PLC (NASDAQ:LIVN) by 0.8% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 53,468 shares of the company’s stock after acquiring an additional 428 shares during the period.
-Morgan Stanley owned about 0.11% of LivaNova worth $4,497,000 as of its most recent SEC filing.
-88.28% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in LivaNova stock.
+Morgan Stanley raised its position in LivaNova PLC (NASDAQ:LIVN) by 0.8% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 53,468 shares of the company’s stock after buying an additional 428 shares during the period.
+Morgan Stanley owned about 0.11% of LivaNova worth $4,497,000 at the end of the most recent reporting period.
+Institutional investors own 88.28% of the company’s stock.

 LivaNova Company Profile